vibby/adventistcommons.org/README.md

 Developers:

 - The translation platform being developed is built on the Codeigniter 3 PHP framework and Bootstrap 4.
 Though Codeigniter may not be the most advanced framework out there, it allows us to get a minimum viable product out the door sooner due to its simplicity.
-In the early stages of development, one of the biggest ways in which you can contribute is in code review.
-Browse through the latest commits and comment on any areas that could be improved.
-When the project is in a working beta phase we will have a better idea of the specific features needing implementation, at which point developers may create pull requests and start contributing directly.
-Until then, merging pull requests will result in many merge conflicts due to the dynamic state of the platform in these early stages.
+We're still in the early stages of development and in the process of determining the best way to implement the various features we need.
+If you're familiar with PHP development, feel free to check out the [Github issues](https://github.com/AdventistCommons/adventistcommons.org/issues) to see how you can help.

 Authors: